RILAB/historical_genomics/Qx_Kate.md

 awk 'BEGIN {OFS="\t"}; {print $1,$2,$3,$4,$5,$7,$6}' match_pop_file_to_edit > match_pop_file
 ```

 Add a header, add tab separators in vim if you want.
+NB - if you get an error related to Cholesky decomposition, it means you messed up allele orientation between matchpopfile/gwas and the fulldataset/freqdataset.